 The Speech: Where and When

 In modern practice, the State of the Union address is delivered in the House Chamber.
-Prior to the move to the Capitol, the Annual Message was often delivered in the Senate Chamber.
+Prior to the Capitol’s move to Washington, DC., the Annual Message was often delivered in the Senate Chamber.

 A House concurrent resolution sets aside the day and time for a Joint Session “for receiving such communication as the President of the United States shall be pleased to make to them” and is passed by both the House and Senate.